 So, how do you get your hands on a copy of Windows 10?
 These days it's harder not to upgrade to Windows 10.
 If you have an eligible system you will have seen countless notifications.
 We've explained how to try to put a stop to Windows 10 nag messages, but it only makes sense for a minority of users not to upgrade.

 Windows 10 is available through Windows Update so if you have selected automatic updates you should find it has already been downloaded and is ready to install when you go to Windows Update in the Control Panel.
-Alternatively, you should see a notification pop up in the lower-right corner of your screen informing you that Windows 10 is available and that Microsoft is offering a limited time free upgrade.
-If it doesn’t pop up click the small Windows icon in your task bar and it should appear.
+For more, see How to upgrade to Windows 10.

 Installation time may vary between computers, but Microsoft claims that it could take as little as 20 minutes on a high spec machine – so we estimate it’ll take around an hour for regular PCs.